jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 September 22, 2018
 The Magic of Tiny Business by Sharon Rowe

+September 23, 2018
+The Next Wave: An Anthology of 21st Century Canadian Poetry, edited by Jim Johnstone

 September 26, 2018
 Rilla of Ingleside by L.M.
 Montgomery